skinnylatte/pop21/content/posts/2020-03-love-in-a-time-of-quarantine.md

 ---
-title: "2020 03 Love in a Time of Quarantine"
+title: "Love in a Time of Quarantine"
 date: 2020-03-17T19:09:24-07:00
 draft: false
-description:
+description: These unprecedented times.
 tags:
     - life
     - covid19